Jason celebrated his slow approach to senility last week. He turned yet another year older. Way to go Jason!

 As always, Jason absolutely refused to work on his birthday, which I think is a good policy.
 While I was at work he spent most of his time lounging, with a few productive things mixed in here and there.
 I left work early so we could go see Hellboy II, which was a cool flick.
 After the movie we headed up to SLC for dinner at a restaurant we had never tried before, Martine.
 I am a sucker for trying new restaurants.
 Martine specializes in tapas, which are pretty much appetizer sized entrees.
 Typically you get 2 or 3 tapas in place of a main dish.
 We had a table full of different tapas to try between us.
 It was a fun experience.

-The food at Martine was surprisingly cheap for a gourmet restaurant.
+The food at Martine was surprisingly where to buy lasix cheap for a gourmet restaurant.
 We were pleasantly surprised when we got our bill and it was only for $50, which included our desserts too.

 The best thing we tried at Martine was the caramel covered grilled gingerbread served with vanilla gelato.
 Yum!